 Makes about 20.

-Lasts for a couple of days in an airtight container…. if you’re lucky!
+Lasts for a few days in an airtight container…. if you’re lucky!